takenet/blip-docs/source/includes/en/extensions/contacts.md

 }
 ```

-In order to store information about a chatbot's client, it is possible to save and update data using **contacts extension**.
+In order to store information about a chatbot's client, it is possible to save and update data using **contacts extension's** `set` command.
 For contact's resource properties examples, please refer to the [table](/#contacts) in the beginning of this section.

 <aside  class="notice">
 The <strong>SET</strong> command is recommended to add new contacts.
-When updating a contact using the <strong>SET</strong> command, not passing one of the contact's existing property in the request will delete it.
+When updating a contact using the <strong>SET</strong> command, not passing one of the contact's existing properties in the request will delete it.
 <br><br>

 Examples: